Walpole River

 The Walpole River is a river in the Great Southern region of Western Australia.
-The river was seen by Captain Thomas Bannister in 1831 and named by Governor James Stirling after Captain W Walpole.
+The river was seen by Captain Thomas Bannister in 1831 and named by Governor James Stirling after Captain W. Walpole.

-The catchment of the Walpole River also provides drinking water to the town of Walpole.
+The catchment of the Walpole River provides drinking water to the town of Walpole.
 It also feeds the Irwin and Nornalup Inlets.
 The water quality of the river is considered to be fresh.